ufs-community/uwtools/docs/sections/user_guide/cli/tools/mode_config.rst

      --values-needed
          Print report of values needed to render template --total
-         Require rendering of all template expressions
+         Require rendering of all Jinja2 variables/expressions
      --dry-run
          Only log info, making no changes
      --debug